hornet8-homework/software_assignment_2/readme.md

 ```
 /simulator/thruster
 ```
-Publishing to this topic will allow you to control the vertical thruster on the yellow box.
+Publishing to this topic will allow you to control the vertical thruster on the orange box.